Topic One

 Warm-up Activity

-In institutions, textual records are created as a mechanism to facilitate action.
-One example of this textual record is an Individual Education Plan (IEP, used in school contexts), or an Individual Support Plan (ISP, sometimes used in early childhood environments).
-These documents are often described as necessary in order to get support for some children/students.
-In this activity, look at the ISP (attached) and consider how disability is described in the textual record.
-Textual records are used for institutional purposes, but they also influence how the child’s/student’s identity develops and how they are understood by educators, parents, and peers.
-This textual record then impacts the child’s/student’s relationships and interactions.
+In institutions, textual records are created to facilitate the actions of workers and to approve resources.
+One example of a textual record is an Individual Education Plan (IEP, used in school contexts), or an Individual Support Plan (ISP, used in early childhood environments).
+These documents are required in provincial policy and are required by governments to approve support for some children or students.
+In this activity, we examine an ISP (attached) and consider how disability is constructed in the text.
+While textual records are used for institutional purposes, they also influence how children, families, and educators think about or understand disability.
+As a result the textual record t can affect children’s relationships and interactions.

 Instructor Information